robertheeter/ticker/README.md

 TODO: Add more here.

 #### Clock Widget
 ClockWidget class to display the current time and date.
+Inherits Widget.

 TODO: Add more here.

 #### Weather Widget
 WeatherWidget class to display the current temperature and humidity.
+Inherits Widget.

 TODO: Add more here.

 #### Spotify Widget
 SpotifyWidget class to display the currently playing track, pause/play, and skip to the next or previous track.
+Inherits Widget.

 Paste the access token URL from spotify_setup.py when prompted in the Cloud9 terminal.
 This URL can only be used once; a new one must be regenerated using spotify_setup.py if needed